 - At last, press the ‘Ctrl’ and ‘R’ keys together and it’ll paste the values in the required column.

-Read More: How to Copy Rows in Excel with Filter (6 Fast Methods)
+Read More: How to Copy and Paste a Column in Excel

 2. Use Fill Feature for Pasting a Set of Values from Right to Left in Filtered Table

 We applied a keyboard shortcut to paste a set of values from Left to Right in a filtered table.
 But, there is no such way to do that from Right to Left.
 However, we can use the Excel Fill feature to do the operation.
 Hence, learn the process given below.

 - At first, select the range of cells.

 - Then, press the ‘Ctrl’ key and select the column in the left where you want to paste.

 - After that, press the ‘Alt’ and ‘;’ keys together to select only the visible cells.